 The Family First Prevention Services Act promises substantial improvements in the long-term well-being of children and their families within our state.
 By targeting the underlying issues, the FFPSA strengthens family stability and fosters a supportive atmosphere for children's healthy development and prosperity.
 This pivotal shift lays the groundwork for enhanced outcomes and brighter futures for children and families.

 A teaming structure has been developed including a Core Team, Prevention Team, and Fiscal Team.
 While each team has specific focus areas, they all work together towards the ultimate goal of developing a plan to focus on evidence-based prevention techniques in child welfare.
-This five-year Prevention Plan will be submitted to federal partners for approval.
+This work will result in a five-year Prevention Plan.

-The Prevention Plan will include information on how South Dakota will use evidence-based practices to help prevent child abuse and neglect, how the state will coordinate with other agencies to provide prevention services, and how the state will evaluate the effectiveness of prevention services.
+The Prevention Plan includes information on how South Dakota will use evidence-based practices to help prevent child abuse and neglect, how the state will coordinate with other agencies to provide prevention services, and how the state will evaluate the effectiveness of prevention services.

 Members of the Prevention Team represent a broad range of important focus areas which are key to help inform planning.
 Data and information is shared at each meeting and decisions are made throughout the planning process.